Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 Other delegates, e.g. `Delegates.vetoable`, are not thread-safe.

-On one hand, assign-once properties are similar to `var`s and `Delegates.vetoable` in that only a write concurrent to other operation could lead to a data-race condition.
+On one hand, assign-once properties are similar to `var`s and `Delegates.vetoable` in that only a write concurrent to another operation could lead to a data-race condition.
 In contrast, if we tak unsychronized `Lazy` implementation, two concurrent reads of a lazy property could trigger concurrent initializations and lead to a data-race.